Jodao/tma-dashboard/README.md

 kubectl create -f tma-dashboard-deployment.yaml
 ```

-With TMA Admin correctly deployed and running, it is accessible through the IP of Kubernetes Master machine in port 32026.
+Now, to interact with the tool you should access the URL ```http://IP_WORKER:31000/´´´.
+In case your ISP is blocking the traffic on that port, use the *externalIP* feature of Kubernetes to expose the web server at the URL ```http://EXTERNAL_IP_DEFINED:80/´´´.

-# API communication setup
+## API communication setup

-The IP address and port of TMA's API, where requests from this tool will be sent to, are configured in [Configurations.js file](tma-dashboard/src/configurations/Configurations.js), under the following directory:
+The IP address and port of TMA's API (URL_API_TMA), where requests from this tool will be sent to, are configured in [Configurations.js file](tma-dashboard/src/configurations/Configurations.js), under the following directory:

 ```
 ...\tma-dashboard\src\configurations\
 ```

+With the default deploy of TMA's API, the IP address and port of this configuration file should be, respectively, the Kubernetes Master machine IP address and 32026.

-##Implementation Details
+## Implementation Details

 This webpage was created in the form of a SPA (Single Page Application) using React, and Semantic UI for styling.
 Its functioning is based on performing requests to TMA's API (URL_API_TMA) whenever it needs data.
 Additionally, requests related to adaptation rules are redirected to and from TMA's Planning API (URL_PLANNING).
 Whenever requests sent from the webpage involve timestamps, they are converted to UTC before arriving at the API.